dzhang32/mac_setup/README.md

 # New Mac setup

-My workflow for setting up a new MacBook for personal use and bioinformatics, tested on Big Sur.
+My workflow for setting up a new MacBook for personal use and bioinformatics, tested on Big Sur (11.6.1).

 ## 01 - Install HomeBrew